kafaa-dev/kafaa-dev/README.md

 Hello there, my name is Kafaa Billahi Syahida.
 I am a web developer since 2020.
 On this GitHub page you will find all my open source projects.

 I'm a web development and anything related to open source technologies.
-Therefore, since 2020 I focused on web development especially on PHP, HTML and friends, MySQL and others to provide solution to my clients.
+Therefore, since 2020 I focused on web development especially on PHP, Python, HTML and friends, MySQL and others to provide solution to my clients.

 ### My projects that I have been/are working on